ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-angular.md

 </framework-specific-section>

 <framework-specific-section frameworks="angular">
-| ## Access the Grid & Column API
+| ## Access the Grid API
 |
 | When the grid is initialised, it will fire the `gridReady` event.
-If you want to use the APIs of
+If you want to use the `api` of
 | the grid, you can put an `onGridReady(params)` callback onto the grid and grab the api(s)
 | from the params.
-Alternatively, you can retrieve the grid component with a `@ViewChild` attribute from within your component.
 |
+| Alternatively, you can retrieve the grid component with a `@ViewChild` attribute from within your component.
+This will be defined after `ngAfterViewInit` has run.
+|
-| You can then call these apis at a later stage to interact with the
+| You can then call the api at a later stage to interact with the
 | grid (on top of the interaction that can be done by setting and changing the properties).
 |
 </framework-specific-section>